Robert Anton Wilson: Death

-On June 22, 2006, Huffington Post blogger Paul Krassner reported that Wilson was under hospice care at home with friends and family.
+On June 22, 2006, Paul Krassner reported on The Huffington Post that Wilson was under hospice care at home with friends and family.
 On October 2, Douglas Rushkoff reported that Wilson was in severe financial trouble.
-Slashdot, Boing Boing, and the Church of the SubGenius also picked up on the story, linking to Rushkoff's appeal.Robert Anton Wilson needs our Help, BoingBoing, October 2, 2006 As his webpage reported on October 10, these efforts succeeded beyond expectation and raised a sum which would have supported him for at least six months.
-Obviously touched by the great outpouring of support, on October 5, 2006, Wilson left the following comment on his personal website, expressing his gratitude:
+Slashdot, Boing Boing, and the Church of the SubGenius also picked up on the story, linking to Rushkoff's appeal.
+As his webpage reported on October 10, these efforts succeeded beyond expectation and raised a sum that would have supported him for at least six months.
+On October 5, 2006, Wilson responded to the support by posting the following comment on his personal website, expressing his gratitude:

 On January 6, 2007, Wilson wrote on his blog that according to several medical authorities, he would likely only have between two days and two months left to live.
 He closed this message with "I look forward without dogmatic optimism but without dread.
 I love you all and I deeply implore you to keep the lasagna flying.
 Please pardon my levity, I don't see how to take death seriously.
 It seems absurd."

-Wilson died peacefully five days later, on January 11 at 4:50 am.
-Pacific time, just a week short of his 75th birthday.
+Wilson died five days later, on January 11 at 4:50 am, just a week short of his 75th birthday.
 After his cremation on January 18 (also his 75th birthday), his family held a memorial service on February 18 and then scattered most of his ashes at the same spot as his wife's—off the Santa Cruz Beach Boardwalk in Santa Cruz, California.

 A tribute show to Wilson, organized by Coldcut and Mixmaster Morris and performed in London as a part of the "Ether 07 Festival" held at the Queen Elizabeth Hall on March 18, 2007, also included Ken Campbell, Bill Drummond and Alan Moore.